Chris Cornell: 1984–1997 and 2010–2017: Soundgarden

-The band's fourth studio album, 1994's Superunknown, proved to be the band's breakthrough album.
+Soundgarden's fourth studio album, 1994's Superunknown, proved to be the band's breakthrough album.
 Upon its release in March 1994, Superunknown debuted at number one on the Billboard 200.
-The album launched several successful singles, including "Spoonman" and "Black Hole Sun", and brought Soundgarden international recognition.
+The album launched several successful singles, including "Spoonman" and "Black Hole Sun", and brought the band international recognition.
 Superunknown achieved quintuple platinum status in the United States, triple platinum status in Canada, and gold status in the United Kingdom, Sweden, and the Netherlands.
 Rolling Stone gave Superunknown four out of five stars.
 Reviewer J.D.
-Considine said Superunknown "demonstrates far greater range than many bands manage in an entire career."
-Considine criticized "Black Hole Sun" and "Half", stating that the former is "not a very good song" while the latter "is the virtual definition of a B-side."
+Considine said Superunknown "demonstrates far greater range than many bands manage in an entire career".
+Considine criticized "Black Hole Sun" and "Half", stating that the former is "not a very good song", while the latter "is the virtual definition of a B-side."
 Jon Pareles of The New York Times said that "Superunknown actually tries to broaden its audience by breaking heavy-metal genre barriers that Soundgarden used to accept."
 He added that "Soundgarden ... want[s] something different from standard heavy metal."
 David Browne of Entertainment Weekly gave the album an A, saying "Soundgarden is pumped and primed on Superunknown, and they deliver the goods."
 He praised it as a "hard-rock milestone—a boiling vat of volcanic power, record-making smarts, and '90s anomie and anxiety that sets a new standard for anything called metal."
 The album was nominated for the Grammy Award for Best Rock Album in 1995.
 Two singles from Superunknown, "Black Hole Sun" and "Spoonman", won Grammy Awards, and the music video for "Black Hole Sun" won a MTV Video Music Award and a Clio Award.
 Superunknown was ranked number 336 on Rolling Stone magazine's list of the 500 greatest albums of all time, and "Black Hole Sun" was ranked number 25 on VH1's list of the 100 greatest songs of the '90s.

 The band's fifth album was 1996's self-produced Down on the Upside.
 The album spawned several singles, including "Pretty Noose", "Burden in My Hand" and "Blow Up the Outside World".
-The album was notably less heavy than the group's preceding albums, and marked a further departure from the band's grunge roots.
+Down on the Upside was notably less heavy than the group's preceding albums and marked a further departure from the band's grunge roots.
 Soundgarden explained at the time that it wanted to experiment with other sounds.
 David Browne of Entertainment Weekly said, "Few bands since Led Zeppelin have so crisply mixed instruments both acoustic and electric."

 However, tensions within the group arose during the sessions, with Thayil and Cornell reportedly clashing over Cornell's desire to shift away from the heavy guitar riffing that had become the band's trademark.
-Despite favorable reviews, the album did not match the sales of Superunknown.
+Despite favorable reviews, the album couldn't match the sales of Superunknown.